 Undergraduate Research involves working with a faculty member on an advanced research project of mutual interest.
 In addition to working on the research project, students will be expected to complete at least one final paper.
 Generally, a 4-5 page paper equals one (1) credit.

 Senior Thesis is an independent research project planned and carried out by the student under the direction of a faculty member on a significant scholarly topic selected by the student in consultation with the faculty member.
 As this thesis is the culmination of your work, it can only be taken for 5 credits and will be graded.
 Generally, a 35-50 page thesis is expected.

 Under the supervision of a faculty member, students read advanced scholarly material of mutual interest.
 Students are expected to submit a bibliography of works to be read along with their completed Independent Study Form for Directed Readings.
 In addition to other agreed-upon assignments (critical book/film reviews, etc.), students typically are expected to complete a final paper.
 Generally, a 4-5 page paper equals one (1) credit.

 Guidelines for completing forms and registering for Independent Study

 Please make sure to plan ahead.
 The information below is only a recommended guide to help you complete forms and register for your independent study.
 It is recommended that you turn in your form at least 2 business days before you need to register for your independent study.

-Before submitting to the School of IAS office for an entry code, all forms must be signed by you, your faculty advisor and site supervisor (if applicable).
+NOTE: Before submitting for an entry code, all forms must be signed by you, your faculty advisor, and site supervisor (if applicable).
 Please download and save a copy of the form before you complete it.
 Forms should be turned in at least 2 business days before you need to register for your independent study.
 Entry codes must be used before the 10th day of the quarter of registration.